How to Deal with Loneliness: 5 Ways to Stop Feeling Lonely

 Loneliness is not an abstract condition that affects only certain kinds of people.
 The truth is that feelings of loneliness can affect anyone—young, old, and in-between—and at any point in life.

-Loneliness can be due to so many different factors and, long-term, can affect both your emotional and physical health.
+Loneliness can be due to so many different factors, and can affect both your emotional and physical health long-term.
 If you want to know what to do when you feel lonely, consider these 5 tips:

 A first step to overcoming loneliness is realizing how you feel and the impact it's having on your life.
 Try talking to a counselor or therapist.
 They can help you work through the factors that may be contributing to it, suggest additional steps to combat loneliness, alternative therapies, and help you build coping skills that work for you.